How to Setup Knit

 After setting up/entering your publicly available webhook URL, click the Next button.
 This webhook URL should accept POST HTTP requests.

-Once you’ve identified the data models you want, it’s time to set up the Knit integration UI so your end user can connect their account.
+After you've tested the APIs and set up a sync, it’s time to set up the Knit integration UI so your end user can connect their account.
 Knit provides a white-labeled embeddable UI component that makes it easy for users to authorize connections to third-party apps.

 There are two ways to initiate an integration:

-1. **Use a Magic Link. **If you prefer not to embed a UI component, or you want a quicker way to test the flow, Knit also offers a Magic Link option.
-A Magic Link is a specially generated URL that you (or your user) can open in a browser to complete the integration flow on a Knit-hosted page.
+If you prefer not to embed a UI component, or you want a quicker way to test the flow, Knit also offers a Magic Link option.
+Magic Link is a specially generated URL that you (or your user) can open in a browser to complete the integration flow on a Knit-hosted page.

 The dashboard will then give you a unique link.
 When opened, this link walks the user through connecting their app (similar to the embedded UI flow) in their browser.
 This is handy for quick demos or if you want to offload the integration UI outside of your product.